foomo/simplecert/README.md

 In case of using the HTTP or TLS challenges, port 80 or 443 must temporarily be freed.

-The *simplecert.Config* contains to functions that can be set to accomplish this:
+The *simplecert.Config* contains two functions that can be set to accomplish this:

 - WillRenewCertificate, called just before the certificate will be renewed.
 - DidRenewCertificate, called after the certificate was renewed.